Drushyam 2

-Drushyam 2 is a 2021 Indian Telugu-language crime thriller film written and directed by Jeethu Joseph.
+Drushyam 2 is a 2021 Indian Telugu-language crime drama film written and directed by Jeethu Joseph.
 It is a remake of his 2021 Malayalam film Drishyam 2 and sequel to Drushyam (2014).
-The film was jointly produced by D. Suresh Babu, Antony Perumbavoor, Rajkumar Sethupathi, and Jacob K. Babu through the companies Suresh Productions, RajKumar Theatres, and Max Movies.
-It stars Venkatesh, Meena, Nadhiya, Naresh, Kruthika and Esther Anil reprising their roles from first part, with Sampath Raj and Poorna as new additions.
+The film was jointly produced by D. Suresh Babu, Antony Perumbavoor, and Rajkumar Sethupathi under Suresh Productions, Aashirvad Cinemas, and Rajkumar Theatres.
+It stars Venkatesh, Meena, Kruthika Jayakumar, Esther Anil, Nadhiya, and Sampath Raj.
 The story takes place six years after the events of Drushyam.

 Drushyam 2 was released on Amazon Prime Video on 25 November 2021.
-It received highly positive reviews from critics and audiences, claiming that the film's sequel is much better and improved than its predecessor.
-It was dubbed in Hindi as Aankhen 2 in 2023.
+It was dubbed in Hindi as Aankhen 2 in 2023 through the distribution company Goldmines Telefilms.

 Plot

 On the night of 3 August 2014, Janardhan sees Rambabu exiting an under-construction police station (burying Varun's body at the end of Drushyam) as he flees from the authorities after murdering his brother-in-law.
 He attempts to apologize to his wife and hide at their home but gets arrested.

 Six years later, Rambabu, Jyothi, Anju, and Anu are living semi-normally.
 After selling some land, Rambabu now owns a movie theatre and is producing a film of his own with renowned screenwriter Vinaya Chandra.
-Anju suffers from PTSD and seizures from her experience with the police.
+Anju has PTSD and seizures from her experience with the police.
 Jealous of Rambabu's wealth, the rest of the village claims Anju led Varun on and gossips about Rambabu and his family.
 Feeling isolated from the rest of her family, Jyothi forms a sister-like bond with her new neighbor Saritha, a government clerk, who is often abused by her alcoholic husband Sanjay, a real estate broker.

 On the anniversary of Varun's death, Prabhakar, Varun's father, begs Rambabu to give him his son's remains to conduct the final rites to console Geetha, but Rambabu refuses, enraging her.
 Meanwhile, Anu comes home over break and invites her friends for a sleepover despite Jyothi's objections.
 With Rambabu remaining aloof to her concerns, Jyothi spends more time with Saritha and inadvertently discloses that Anju killed Varun.
 Unbeknownst to her, Sanjay and Saritha are undercover cops assigned by Geetha's friend inspector general of police N. Gowtham Sahu, who wants to avenge Geetha and the embarrassment the case has caused the police, and they had bugged the house.
 Meanwhile, Janardhan is released from prison and sets out to earn for and restore relations with his estranged wife.
 After learning about Rambabu's case and a potential reward, he goes to Gowtham to get the money, which Geetha and Prabhakar give him.
 Janardhan divulges what he saw, leading to the authorities excavating the station floor and discovering a skeleton.
 Rambabu, seeing this through CCTV cameras he had installed around the station, prepares for the worst.